Aslan Abashidze: Abashidze and independent Georgia

-When Georgia regained its independence in 18 August, 1991, Abashidze secured his appointment as Chairman of the Supreme Council of the Autonomous Republic of Ajaria.
-He was also appointed Deputy Chairman of the Parliament of Georgia, a post that he retained in 1990-1992 and 1992-1995.
+When Georgia regained its independence on 9 April 1991, Abashidze secured his appointment as Chairman of the Supreme Council of the Autonomous Republic of Ajaria.
+He was also appointed Deputy Chairman of the Parliament of Georgia, a post that he retained in 1990–1992 and 1992–1995.
 He built an independent power base in Ajaria by steering a course between the Tbilisi government and the opposition.
 He established his own army as a counterweight to the armed factions that supported and opposed President Zviad Gamsakhurdia.

-When civil war broke out between pro- and anti-Gamsakhurdia forces in the winter of 1991-92 and again in the autumn of 1993, he kept both sides out of Ajaria, ensuring that the fighting did not spread to the republic.
+When civil war broke out between pro- and anti-Gamsakhurdia forces in the winter of 1991–92 and again in the autumn of 1993, he kept both sides out of Ajaria, ensuring that the fighting did not spread to the republic.

 However, unlike the rulers of Abkhazia and South Ossetia, he did not attempt to seek independence for Ajaria and pursued what can best be described as a policy of "armed autonomy" after the fall of Gamsakhurdia.
 He effectively turned Ajaria into a "free economic zone" with few restrictions on trade but with the customs duties and revenues going to his government rather than to Tbilisi.

 Abashidze attracted some criticism for his heavy-handed rule, which was often described as feudal.
 He established his own political party in 1992, known variously as the Union of Democratic Revival or the Union for Georgia's Rebirth.
 In 1998, he was elected President of Ajaria with 93% of the vote in what Russian observers regarded as a generally free and fair election.

 He preferred to exercise influence from a distance, rather than attempting to bid for national power, and consistently adopted a policy of backing whoever seemed to offer the best deal for maintaining his rule over Ajaria.
 He reached an accommodation with President Eduard Shevardnadze, who appeared to have preferred to live with a semi-independent Ajaria rather than risk another civil war.
 His relations with Shevardnadze grew frosty at the end of the 1990s, as he and the government traded accusations of corruption and treason.